 We have a basis to use your personal information where it is necessary for us to protect life or health.
 For example, if there was emergency impacting individuals at one of our events requiring us to share personal data with the emergency services.

 We have a basis to use your personal information if it is reasonably necessary for us (or others) to do so and in our/their “legitimate interests” (provided that what the information is used for is fair and does not unduly impact your rights).
-We consider our legitimate interests include all of the day-to-day activities Priscilla Bacon Hospice carries out with personal information.
+We consider our legitimate interests include all of the day-to-day activities the Priscilla Bacon Hospice Charity carries out with personal information.

 We process personal data for reasons not mentioned above which we rely upon legitimate interests, examples of which include:

 • Analysis and profiling of our supporters using personal information we already hold;